 Dance Mogul: What are your future goals for your organization?

 Culture Shock: Culture Shock is always looking to grow and potentially do bigger things on the New Paltz campus and nationwide.
 We look forward to collaborating with other organizations at school to host more cultural and educational programs.
-We plan to continue competing and attending dance conventions, because they inspire and motivate us to improve as dancers and as artists.
+We plan to continue competing and attending dance conventions because they inspire and motivate us to improve as dancers and as artists.

 Dance Mogul: Tell us about your dance show, Dance Evolution?

 Culture Shock: Dance Evolution is Culture Shock’s big show, our baby!
-We showcase a variety of pieces performed by other organizations on the New Paltz campus which include dance, singing and spoken word.
-We also perform a really big number which theme is based on a movie and each year it is different movie.
-In the past we have done Kill Bill, Alice in Wonderland, The Matrix and most recently this year, Mortal Kombat.
+We showcase a variety of pieces performed by other organizations on the New Paltz campus which include dance, singing, and spoken word.
+We also perform a really big number which theme is based on a movie and each year it is a different movie.
+In the past, we have done Kill Bill, Alice in Wonderland, The Matrix and most recently this year, Mortal Kombat.
 (All of these can be found on YouTube as well as our YouTube page with various other Culture Shock performances) We then host a dance competition, where we invite teams from different schools as well as New York City to compete for a grand prize of $1000 and a trophy.